-Target Audience will be CEO , COOs and other high level management down to the personnel down the line in the organisational hierarchical such as General, Regional or Operational managers.
+Target Audience will be CEO , COOs and C-Level management down to the personnel down the line in the organizational hierarchical such as General, Regional or Operational managers.

 Many of the business intelligence tools in the market today offer similar features and functionality.
 But, what sets one business intelligence implementation apart from another is the way in which the solution is applied to support decision-making.

 Below is an overview of some of the most popular ways on which business intelligence tools can be built upon.